 Criminal Cases of Assault and Battery

 Not only can an assault and battery result in an intentional tort lawsuit, but it can also be prosecuted by the government.
-Because it is a criminal offense, it can be punished by fines, jail time, or both.
+Because it is a criminal offense, it can be punished by fines, jail time, or even prison charges.
 This means that if someone punches you in the face, it could be a personal injury lawsuit and a criminal prosecution.
+The criminal case and civil litigation proceed on separate tracks, and a conviction in criminal court can strengthen your civil claim by establishing the defendant’s guilt.

 If you are unsure whether or not your case qualifies as an intentional tort, it’s best to speak with a Tort Claims lawyer so you can fully understand your legal rights and what kinds of compensation you may be entitled to.
 Consultations are typically free, so it’s worth talking things through with an experienced lawyer.